Catalan counties: Table of rulers

+Successor families in the County of Upper Pallars

+In 1229, Countess Guillema of Upper Pallars sold her domains to her husband Roger I (grandson of Bernard III, Count of Comminges), with whom she had no children.
+The rights were transmitted to the children of Roger's other marriage, and as so with no close family connection with the Pallarese dynasty.
+However, if the Bigorre family and the Comminges family share an ancestor in the Ducal House of Gascony, they may have a distant relation.

+In 1327, after the death of countess Sybilla, her inheritance went to her children, from the Mataplana family, which was dispossessed of the county in 1491.

 The House of Trastámara and successors

 House of Trastámara (1412-1516) and the Catalan Civil War (1462-1472)

 Martin died without legitimate descendants (interregnum 31 May 1410 – 24 June 1412).
 By the Compromise of Caspe of 1412 the County of Barcelona and the rest of the dominions of the Crown of Aragon passed to a branch of the House of Trastamara.

 The Houses of Habsburg and Bourbon 1516-1808

 House of Bourbon (Spanish branch) 1714-1808

-In 1714, Catalan lost their war (within the Spanish war of Succession conflict) against the remaining sole pretender to the Crown of Spain: Philip of Anjou.
-Through the Nueva Planta decrees, the new king Philip V abolished the Catalan Constitutions and dissolved the Crown of Aragon.
-The Principality of Catalonia became another province of the Crown of Castille, and thus the title of Count of Barcelona was emptied of real political significance and power.
+In 1714, Catalonia, which had backed the Habsburg pretender to the Spanish crown Archduke Charles of Austria, was defeated in the War of the Spanish Succession by the Bourbon forces supporting Philip of Anjou's claim to the Spanish crown.
+Through the Nueva Planta decrees, the new Bourbon king of Spain Philip V abolished the Catalan Constitutions and merged the Crown of Aragon and the Crown of Castile to form the Kingdom of Spain.
+The Principality of Catalonia became another province and thus the title of the Count of Barcelona was emptied of real political power.

-Since then, the numbering of the Counts of Barcelona follows that of the Crown of Castille.
-That is the reason why Philip of Anjou was called by the Catalan Authorities 'Felip IV' in 1702 but called himself 'Felipe V' when he sized the title of Count of Barcelona in 1714, after winning the war against the Catalans.
+Since then, the numbering of the Counts of Barcelona, which had followed that of the Crown of Aragon, followed that of the former Crown of Castille.
+That is the reason why Philip of Anjou was called by the Catalan authorities 'Felip IV' in 1702 but called himself 'Felipe V' when he seized the title of the Count of Barcelona in 1714, after defeating the Habsburg pretender and his Catalan backers.